 Overwhelmed by the thought of gathering 200 of your “nearest and dearest” together for your wedding day?
 Eloping may have crossed your mind, but that’s not the only way to avoid the crowd.
-Instead, have all the fixings of a wedding, but on a smaller scale.
+Instead, have all the fixings of a wedding, but on a much smaller scale.
 We’re talking 10 guests, 20 max—your actual nearest and dearest—and all of the things that will make your wedding feel like, you know, your wedding: invitations, dinner, a white dress, cake, and any other detail important to you two.
 Shrinking the event down to a cozy, intimate size that guarantees you’ll love where your money goes and have tons of memories with every single guest.
 But there’s more to it than a 90 percent decrease in your guest list.
 There are planning changes to make, details to consider, and (hooray!) a proportionally larger budget to work with.
 We’ve asked a few of our favorite planners to break down everything you need to know about throwing a small wedding.

 Keep the Guest List Short

 A small wedding is only small if the guest list is as small as possible.

 Not sure how to cut it down?
 Use this handy (and ruthless!) trick from Jove Meyer of Jove Meyer Events.
 “Look through your text messages and calls, and only invite those you’ve spoken with in the last three months,” Meyer says.
 “We speak to those who matter most—it’s that simple!”

 Still having a hard time paring it down?
 Aleah and Nick Valley of Valley & Company Events recommend asking yourselves two questions: “Would you take this person out for a several hundred-dollar (or several thousand-dollar!) dinner?
 And would you have this person and their guest into your home for an intimate dinner or as a weekend house guest?
 Thinking about how close your relationships are will help ensure you are truly comfortable with those you surround yourselves with on your wedding day.”